ReallyNewb/retrostudio-docs/code-blocks/events/connections/is-connected.md

 ---
-description: Checks if an event is connected.
+description: Checks if an event connection is connected.
 layout:
   title:
     visible: true